qollomcbizzy/reactapp/README.md

 Looking at the article.ctrl.js ,we have CRUD functions and helper functions: getArticle, addArticle, getAll, clapArticle, commentArticle.

 we create some basic CRUD like get and set for handle User data

+***Create Routes***
+We are going to create our routes.
+Run the following commands:

+article.js will hold routes for our articles endpoint and user.js will hold routes for our users.

+We will create an index route function that will export all routes(routes/article.jsand routes/user.js) in our app.

+touch server/routes/index.js